soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 > This change helps us increase sharing of built packages while avoiding conflicts and manual
 > handling of sandboxes.

-> Note: The new build system implementation is now the default, and Cabal commands do not need
-> to be prefixed with `v2-`, but the Cabal documentation will still mention the prefix to
-> refer to the new commands.

 A few important commands we should be familiar with: